core-wg/oscore/draft-ietf-core-object-security.md

   * "" (empty string) if the CoAP Object-Security option is empty, or
   * the value of the CoAP Object-Security option ({{obj-sec-value}}) in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).

+The header field Content-Type 'application/oscore' (see {{oscore-media-type}}) is used for OSCORE messages transported in HTTP.
+The CoAP Content-Format option is omitted for OSCORE messages transported in CoAP.

 The value of the body is the OSCORE payload ({{oscore-payl}}).

 Example: